csinva/csinva.github.io/_notes/ml/deep_learning.md

   - things are more difficult in continuous case...
 - geometric deep learning: invariances and equivariances can be appllied generally to get a large calss of architectures between convolutions and graphs

+# misc architectural components

+- **coordconv** - break translation equivariance by passing in i, j coords as extra filters
+- **deconvolution** = transposed convolution = fractionally-strided convolution - like upsampling
+- **attention** = vector of importance weights: in order to predict or infer one element, such as a pixel in an image or a word in a sentence, we estimate using the attention vector how strongly it is correlated with (or “*attends to*” as you may have read in many papers) other elements and take the sum of their values weighted by the attention vector as the approximation of the target

 # misc

 - [Deep Learning Interviews: Hundreds of fully solved job interview questions from a wide range of key topics in AI](https://arxiv.org/abs/2201.00650)